-☑ (REQUIRED) State Advisory Council on Early Childhood Education and Care (or similar coordinating body) (pursuant to 642B(b)(I)(A)(i) of the Head Start Act).
+☑ (REQUIRED) State Advisory Council on Early Childhood Education and Care (or similar coordinating body) (pursuant to 642B(b)(l)(A)(i) of the Head Start Act).
+Describe the coordination goals and process:

 All policies are presented to the Early Childhood Care and Education Advisory Council for input and feedback prior to rule-making.
 The minutes of the Council meetings are presented to our state Board of Elementary and Secondary Education (BESE).